fmurphy97/wordle_decipher/README.md

 The default language is english.
 If you wish to change it head to the "config.py" file and change the "LANGUAGE" parameter to 'spanish', 'english' or 'french'.

 By default, the words have 5 characters.
-If you want to experiment beyond these imagination boundaiaries head to the "config.py" file and change the "WORD_SIZE" parameter to any size you please.
+If you want to experiment beyond this boundaries head to the "config.py" file and change the "WORD_SIZE" parameter to any size you please.

 ### Game instructions
-The objective is to guess the word in 6 tries or less.
+The objective is to guess the word in 6 or less tries.
-Each guess must be a valid 5 letter word.
+Each guess must be a valid 5-letter word.
-Hit the enter button to submit.

 After each guess, a vector will show you how close your guess was to the secret word.